Gamecredits-Universe/code4gamecredits/app/views/home/faq.html.md

 Contact
 -------
-If you have any question send a message to <%= mail_to "contact@peer4commit.com" %> or <%= link_to "open an issue on GitHub", "https://github.com/sigmike/peer4commit/issues/new" %>.
+If you have any question send a message to <%= mail_to "contact@peer4commit.com" %> or [open an issue on GitHub](https://github.com/sigmike/peer4commit/issues/new).